MrBeee/roll/Readme.md

 #### 1	Introduction

-**Roll** is a plugin aimed at designing 3D seismic survey geometries, using a template approach.
+**Roll** is a plugin aimed at designing 3D seismic survey geometries, using a template based approach.

 - Each survey consists of one or more (rectangular) *blocks*
 - Each block contains at least two *templates*